bryandlee/naver-webtoon-data/README.md

         short edge size > 64
         aspect ratio < 1.3

+    Then,

+        → make square
-    Then, make square box → expand 1.8 times → push down 0.2 (to roughly match the scale & alignment of CelebA-HQ and FFHQ)

-    Next, crop image and filter out if black or white blanks on the edge is > edge * 0.075
+        → expand 1.8 times
+        → push down 0.2 (to roughly match the scale & alignment of CelebA-HQ and FFHQ) → crop and filter out if black/white blanks on the edge is > edge * 0.075

     Finally, use [CLIP](https://github.com/openai/CLIP) to fileter out images with texts